Particular/docs.particular.net/nservicebus/upgrades/azure-functions-service-bus-in-process-2to3.md

 ## Update to Microsoft.Azure.WebJobs.Extensions.ServiceBus SDK Version 5

-The dependency to Microsoft.Azure.WebJobs.Extensions.ServiceBus have been updated which means that the new Azure.Messaging.ServiceBus SDK is being used by the function host to receive messages.
-If the solution contains code that directly accesses native SDK types make sure to read the [Microsoft Migration Guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md).
+The dependency on Microsoft.Azure.WebJobs.Extensions.ServiceBus has been updated which means that the new Azure.Messaging.ServiceBus SDK is being used by the function host to receive messages.
+If the solution contains code that directly accesses native SDK types, read the [Microsoft Migration Guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md).

 ## Manually invoking process message

-Previously `IFunctionEndpoint` exposed a two different `Process` methods where the one accepting a `IMessageReceiver` would be the one that [processed the message in atomic sends with receive mode](/nservicebus/hosting/azure-functions-service-bus/#message-consistency).
+In version 2 of the Azure Functions package, `IFunctionEndpoint` exposed two different `Process` methods where the one accepting a `IMessageReceiver` would be the one that [processed the message in "atomic sends with receive" mode](/nservicebus/hosting/azure-functions-service-bus/#message-consistency).

-Version 3 now exposes different metods for those two different use cases.
+Version 3 exposes different methods for the two different use cases.

 Use:

 `Task ProcessAtomic(ServiceBusReceivedMessage message, ExecutionContext executionContext, ServiceBusClient serviceBusClient, ServiceBusMessageActions messageActions, ILogger functionsLogger = null);`

-to process the message with atomic sends with receive.
+to process the message with "atomic sends with receive" transaction mode.

 Use:

 `Task ProcessNonAtomic(ServiceBusReceivedMessage message, ExecutionContext executionContext, ILogger functionsLogger = null);`

-to process the message in receive only mode.
+to process the message in "receive only" transaction mode.

 ## Injecting FunctionEndpoint